 The redactor software works with Word docs and PDF files.
 If you’re interested in uploading other types of files, feel free to get in touch with our AI experts.
 We’re here to help!

-Just like the original — aside from the redacted fields.
-The end result of our résumé redaction process is a file that’s indistinguishable from the original résumé, except that personal information has been blocked out.
+An anonymized resume looks just like the original, aside from the redacted fields.
+The end result of our resume redaction process is a file that’s indistinguishable from the original resume, except that personal information has been blocked out.
 The output preserves all structure, fonts, coloring and other formatting from each file you upload, redacting only the types of info that might impact your hiring decisions.

-Basically, it’s the process of screening résumés and blocking out bias-susceptible data.
+Basically, resume redaction is the process of screening resumes and blocking out bias-susceptible data.

 Redaction can be helpful throughout many stages of the hiring process, but it’s particularly useful during initial screening, when many candidates tend to get overlooked — intentionally or otherwise — due to information that biases employers against them.
 These biases may not always be intentional, and can be triggered by something as small as a candidate’s last name, their place of birth, or even an achievement that carries certain associations for reviewers.
 While blind recruitment alone can’t completely remove gender bias — or any other bias — from an organization, blind screening does help mitigate these biases, ensuring that top-qualified candidates don’t get passed up for the jobs they’re great at.
 It also helps employers maintain the most diverse workforce possible.